-I don't remember loving the last Great Lakes album I reviewed Wild Vision when it came out in 2016 but gave it a decent review anyway, the album having been added to my work I-pod has turned out to have some cool songs on it that work well in a big mix so that being sent the follow up Dreaming Too Close To the Edge the bands sixth album is no bad thing.
+I don't remember loving the last Great Lakes album Wild Vision when it came out in 2016 but gave it a decent review anyway.
+The album having been added to my work I-pod turned out to have some cool songs on it that work well in a big mix so that being sent the follow up Dreaming Too Close To the Edge the band's sixth album is no bad thing.

-Well the opening song End Of An Error is certainly a cool almost fuzzed out indie rocker in the vein of Galaxie 500 that needs to be heard a good few times to hear what going on with the guitars.
+Well the opening song End Of An Error is certainly a cool, almost fuzzed out indie rocker in the vein of Galaxie 500, which needs to be heard a good few times to hear what going on with the guitars.

-The album then takes a turn for the downbeat and sad on Bury The Hatchet that he wants to bury in the back of the ex this song is about, it's a mordant country death song to sip bourbon too late at night while getting all maudlin in the bands Brooklyn neighbourhood too even if it might be a bit tongue in cheek as she has attacked him with a dull knife but it has that dark feel to it.
+The album then takes a turn for the downbeat and sad on Bury The Hatchet.
+It seems he wants to bury it in the back of the ex this song is about, so it's a mordant country death song to sip bourbon to late at night while getting all maudlin.
+It might be a bit tongue in cheek as she has attacked him with a dull knife but it has that dark feel to it.

-To Live Is to Lose that closes side one on the track listing opens like they are back channelling JJ Cale and a little Ry Cooder style guitar but with indie style vocals it's an interesting cross fertilisation of styles and sounds that works pretty well I like the guitars that are in the far left of the mix in particular and the way they come in and out almost as punctuation.
+To Live Is to Lose opens like they are back channelling JJ Cale and a little Ry Cooder-style guitar but with indie style vocals.
+It's an interesting cross-fertilisation of styles and sounds that works pretty well.
+I like the guitars that are in the far left of the mix in particular and the way they come in and out almost as punctuation.

-Kingdom Came that opens side two of the vinyl is more gentle country blues with indie leanings and vocals about another relationship ending it's almost a post argument song where the slide guitar does most of the important talking.
+Kingdom Came is more gentle country blues with indie leanings and vocals about another relationship ending.
+It's almost a post-argument song where the slide guitar does most of the important talking.

-Mixed Blood feels more stripped back country twang song of regret and a bit of yearning that reminds me a little bit of one of the Tedeschi Trucks songs I hear on the radio it's either them or Danny & The Champions Of the World a band I've never really got but this song sounds a lot like it could be a single.
+Mixed Blood feels more stripped back, like a country twang song of regret and a bit of yearning that reminds me a little bit of one of the Tedeschi Trucks songs I hear on the radio.
+It's either them or Danny & The Champions Of the World: a band I've never really got but this song sounds a lot like it could be a single.

-The album closes with You Could Have Had Me For A Song which is if nothing else a great song title and a belter of an album title.
-It turns out to be a Luna like real gentle hazy indie country song that of course begs the question which song could she have had you for as Ben uses a good few song titles in the lyrics and yes Golden Hair would be a good choice for sure.
+The album closes with You Could Have Had Me For A Song which is, if nothing else, a great song title and a belter of an album title.
+It turns out to be a Luna-like: a real gentle hazy indie country song that of course begs the question which song could she have had you for as Ben uses a good few song titles in the lyrics.
+And yes, Golden Hair would be a good choice for sure.